jasonwyatt/ancestry.js/README.md

 Yes, ancestry.js is yet another microframework.

 Why?
-Mostly because I was unsatisfied by how most people handle inheritance in JavaScript.
+Because I was unsatisfied by how most people handle inheritance in JavaScript.
 Usually, people try to pass off a single `Object.create()` as a viable solution to inheritance.
 Unfortunately this tends to fail when you want multiple inheritance, or the ability to call a "superconstructor" within your class.

 ## ancestry.js gives you these features, and only these features: